jroachgolf84/astronomer-panel-interview/README.md

 ...
 ```

-In parallel, four tradition task groups were created using `with TaskGroup(...)` to move data from Postgres to S3,
+In parallel, four task groups were created using the more traditional`with TaskGroup(...)` to move data from Postgres to
- before also moving this data to Snowflake.
-These task groups were dynamically-generated using a list of dictionaries
+ S3, before also moving this data to Snowflake.
+These task groups were dynamically-generated using a list of
- defined in the `include/advanced_daily_dashboard_refresh__helpers.py` file.
-Within each of these task groups, two
+ dictionaries defined in the `include/advanced_daily_dashboard_refresh__helpers.py` file.
+Within each of these task
- custom operators were instantiated.
-These were the `CustomPostgresToS3Operator`, and the `CustomS3ToSnowflake`
+ groups, two custom operators were instantiated.
+These were the `CustomPostgresToS3Operator`, and the
- operator.
+ `CustomS3ToSnowflake` operator.
 These were built in the `plugins/` directory, and inherited from the `BaseOperator`.
-This custom operators
- where somewhat transient, and only printed the actions that would be performed.
-The ability to build custom operators
+ These custom operators where somewhat transient, and only printed the actions that would be performed.
+The ability to
- illustrate the extensibility of Airflow, and it's ability to cater to a wide range of users via abstraction.
+ build custom operators illustrate the extensibility of Airflow, and it's ability to streamline the data pipeline
+ development process via re-usability.

 After the data was persisted in S3 and moved into Snowflake, an `EmptyOperator` was used to simulate archiving the data
  previously moved to S3.
 For the entire graph view of the DAG, please see below: